 Private investors are often found within a business owner’s personal circle of influence and can be anyone from family and friends to professional investors and speculators.
 Treating these important business partners with the same level of respect and professionalism that you offer an outside investor is just good business, and providing a business plan that shows exactly how their funds will be used, and what their return could be, can help create a solid working relationship, even with family and friends.

 Regardless of the kind of investor you hope to approach, asking someone to offer money in support of your vision is a big request.
 From high-profile investors to family members offering their savings to help you reach your dream, every potential investor deserves to understand the opportunities and risks involved with your company.

-The Investor Grade Business Plan is about ~35-40 pages in length, including color charts and graphs, and consists of the following components:
+The Investor Grade Business Plan offers potential investors an easy-to-follow and concise look at your company.
+The finished plan is typically about ~35-40 pages in length, including color charts and graphs, and consists of the following components:

 - Executive Summary